 Cosibelimab (formerly referred to as CK-301) is a fully-human monoclonal antibody of IgG1 subtype that directly binds to PD-L1 and blocks the PD-L1 interaction with the Programmed Death Receptor-1 ("PD-1") and B7.1 receptors.
-PD-L1 is an immune-inhibitory checkpoint molecule expressed on epithelial and vascular endothelial cells, as well as by a number of immune cells, and is utilized by tumor cells as an immune escape mechanism.
 Cosibelimab's primary mechanism of action is based on the inhibition of the interaction between PD-L1 and its receptors PD-1 and B7.1, which removes the suppressive effects of PD-L1 on anti-tumor CD8+ T-cells to restore the cytotoxic T cell response.
+Additionally, cosibelimab has a functional Fc domain that may be capable of inducing antibody-dependent cellular cytotoxicity ("ADCC") and complement-dependent cytotoxicity ("CDC") against tumor cells

 Numerous preclinical and clinical studies of third-parties have demonstrated that antibodies that block the interaction of PD-1 with its ligands, PD-L1 and PD-L2, or those that block only the interaction of PD-L1 with PD-1 can augment anti-tumor T-cell responses and lead to complete and lasting tumor eradication in a certain proportion of patients.
-Confirmed overall response rates ("ORRs") in the labels for the FDA approved PD-1 and PD-L1 blocking antibodies were cited in the 20-45% range based on clinical trials in patients with CSCC and NSCLC.
-Potent therapeutic anti-tumor responses due to blocking of PD-1/PD-L1 interaction have been demonstrated by these approved products in patients with various solid tumors including, but not limited to, CSCC, NSCLC, melanoma, RCC, head and neck cancer and urothelial carcinoma.
+Confirmed ORRs in the labels for the FDA approved PD-1 and PD-L1 blocking antibodies were cited in the 20-45% range based on clinical trials in patients with metastatic melanoma and NSCLC.
+Potent therapeutic anti-tumor responses due to blocking of PD-1/PD-L1 interaction have been demonstrated by these approved products in patients with various solid tumors including, but not limited to, NSCLC, melanoma, RCC, head and neck cancer, CSCC and urothelial carcinoma.

 We are developing cosibelimab in solid tumor oncology indications where studies of other PD-1/PD-L1 antibodies have shown to be effective.
 We licensed the exclusive worldwide rights to certain anti-PD-L1 antibodies from Dana-Farber in March 2015.
 Also in March 2015, we entered into a Global Collaboration Agreement with TGTX, a related party, to develop and commercialize anti-PD-L1 antibodies in the field of hematological malignancies.
 We retain the right to develop and commercialize our anti-PD-L1 antibodies in solid tumors.
-We believe that cosibelimab has the potential to be effective in many oncological indications as a monotherapy or in combination with other antitumor immune response potentiating compounds and targeted therapies.
+We believe that cosibelimab has the potential to be effective in many oncological indications as a monotherapy or in combination with other anti-tumor immune response potentiating compounds and targeted therapies.

-We commenced a Phase 1 multi-center, multi-cohort clinical study for cosibelimab in October 2017.
+We commenced a Phase 1 multi-center clinical study for cosibelimab in October 2017.
 The study is evaluating the safety and tolerability of ascending doses of cosibelimab in checkpoint therapy-naïve patients with selected recurrent or metastatic cancers.
 Following completion of dose escalation in March 2018, multiple dose expansion cohorts were initiated.
-In September 2019, we announced updated interim results from our ongoing Phase 1 clinical trial of anti-PD-L1 antibody cosibelimab.
-The data were presented in a poster presentation at the ESMO Congress 2019 in Barcelona, Spain.
-We continue to enroll CSCC patients to support an initial BLA submission to the Food and Drug Administration ("FDA") for cosibelimab based on this ongoing clinical trial.
-The primary endpoint is ORR, and secondary endpoints include duration of response, progression-free survival ("PFS"), and overall survival.
+In September and November 2020, we announced updated interim results from our ongoing Phase 1 clinical trial of cosibelimab in poster presentations at the ESMO Virtual Congress 2020 and the Society for Immunotherapy of Cancer 35th Anniversary Annual Meeting, respectively.
+We continue to enroll CSCC patients to support one or more BLA submissions to the FDA for cosibelimab based on this ongoing clinical trial.
+The primary endpoint is ORR, and secondary endpoints include duration of response, PFS, and overall survival.